DFHack/dfhack/docs/plugins/stockpiles.rst

 The different configuration elements you can include in an exported settings file
 are:

-:general: Max bins, barrels, and wheelbarrows; whether the stockpile takes from
+:containers: Max bins, max barrels, and num wheelbarrows.
+:general: Whether the stockpile takes from links only and whether organic
-    links only; whether organic and/or inorganic materials are allowed.
+    and/or inorganic materials are allowed.
-:categories: The top-level categories of items that are enabled for the stockpile,
+:categories: The top-level categories of items that are enabled for the
-    like Ammo, Finished goods, or Stone.
+    stockpile, like Ammo, Finished goods, or Stone.
 :types: The elements below the categories, which include the sub-categories, the
     specific item types, and any toggles the category might have (like Prepared meals for the Food category).